-22. Accounting Standards Issued, Not Adopted
+21. Accounting Standards Issued, Not Adopted

-The standards that may be relevant for additional disclosure that will be required for the financial statements in respect of accounting changes that are introduced in the 2021/22 code are:
+The standards that may be relevant for additional disclosure that will be required for the financial statements in respect of accounting changes that are introduced in the 2022/23 code are:

-- Definition of a business, amendments to IFRS 3 Business Combinations - Interest Rates Benchmark Reform: Amendments to IFRS 9, IAS 49 and IFRS 7 - Interest Rate Benchmark Reform- Phase 2 Amendments to IFRS 9, IAS39, IFRS 7, IFRS 4 and IFRS16. - 23.
-The statement of Accounts was authorised for issue on 26th July 2022 by John Bloomer, Section 151 Officer to the Chief Constable of Staffordshire Police.
+- Definition of a business, amendments to IFRS 3 Business Combinations - Interest Rates Benchmark Reform: Amendments to IFRS 9, IAS 49 and IFRS 7 - Interest Rate Benchmark Reform- Phase 2 Amendments to IFRS 9, IAS39, IFRS 7, IFRS 4 and IFRS16. - 22.
+The statement of Accounts was authorised for issue by John Bloomer, Director of Resources to the Chief Constable of Staffordshire Police.